Cat Flea Facts & Information

 What Orkin Does

 Since the immature stages of fleas are very cryptic by nature, cat flea control is a job for your pest management professional (PMP) and your veterinarian, if you have pets.
 While your vet will advise you about using flea control and prevention products for your pets, your PMP will provide suggestions and advice for preventing the pests from getting inside your home.
 They will describe what to do if a non-pet animal is the source of the flea problem.
 They will also provide a scheduled, follow-up inspection to access the results of your flea control program.

 Your local Orkin technician is trained to help manage cat fleas and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Since every building or home is different, your Orkin technician will design a unique flea treatment program for your situation.